Collaborative Chinese Text Recognition with Personalized Federated Learning: Experiments

 \section{Experiments}

-In this section, we conduct a series of experiments to answer the following questions: \begin{itemize} \item How much gain can personalized federated learning bring to Chinese text recognition? \item How does our proposed method compare with other personalized federated learning methods? \item What are the key factors that facilitate the performance improvement in our proposed approach? \end{itemize}
+In this section, we conduct a series of experiments to answer the following questions: 1) How much gain can pFL bring to Chinese text recognition?
+2) How does our proposed method compare with other pFL methods?
+3) What are the key factors that facilitate the performance in our proposed approach?